 What’s the difference between a sponsorship audit and a zero-based audit?
 A normal sponsorship audit looks at investments based on their appropriateness and leverageability.
 A zero-based audit starts from the premise that you have the same sponsorship budget you have now, but no commitments at all.
 You then virtually create the perfect sponsorship portfolio.
 It takes the focus off improvements and puts it on potential.
 It’s a big process, but can be a very powerful tool in shifting an organisational mindset, and makes inappropriate sponsorships very obvious to all concerned.

-Depending on the temperament of the senior executive in question, and the political situation in your company, there is not going to be any good way (for your career) to tell a senior executive that their pet sponsorship sucks.
+Depending on the temperament of the senior executive in question, and the political situation in your company, there may not be any good way (for your career) to tell a senior executive that their pet sponsorship sucks.
 This is when a strong, credentialed sponsorship consultant can come in very handy.

 As one of those consultants, I can tell you that a big part of my job is telling senior executives the unvarnished truth about their sponsorship investments, and it’s often far easier for them to hear it from me than from someone who works for them.

-If you can put together a strong sponsorship team, seeded with decision-makers who are trusted by the higher-ups, you probably won’t need a consultant.
-But if you don’t have that kind of team around you, it’s probably well worth considering.
+If you can put together a strong sponsorship stakeholder group, seeded with decision-makers who are trusted by the higher-ups, you probably won’t need a consultant.
+But if you don’t have that kind of group to access, it’s probably well worth considering.